unwastefultoday/audio/README.md

 # audio

 ## dependencies
-please ensure that these libraries mentioned at requirements.text are installed and usable.
+please ensure that these libraries mentioned at requirements.txt are installed and usable.
 ## how to use
 opengenus_convertor.py contains implementations of various functions to convert, summarise and translate data and to make these functions usable by command line.